ml-jku/Topology-Optimization-Modulated-Neural-Fields/README.md

-# Generative Topology Optimization: Exploring Diverse Solutions in Structural Design
+# Diverse Topology Optimization using Modulated Neural Fields

 ### TL;DR
-Generative Topology Optimization (GenTO) is a novel method that uses neural fields, a solver-in-the-loop and an explicit diversity constraint to generate diverse and structurally compliant shapes without data.
+**T**opology **O**ptimization using **M**odulated Neural Fields (TOM) is a novel method that uses neural fields, a solver-in-the-loop and an explicit diversity constraint to generate diverse and structurally compliant shapes without data.

 - [ArXiv ](https://arxiv.org/abs/2502.13174)